On the data-driven description of lattice materials mechanics: Conclusions

 Taking a step further, we build a GNN model to take advantage of the fact that lattices -- or any FE mesh -- are graphs and exploit the physical meaning of their adjacencies in the learning process.
 We embed a set of features in the nodes (coordinates) and edges (coordinates of endpoints and length) of the lattices built of the same material.
 The graph updates performed in the GNN consist of message-passing layers and posterior convolution, which replicate the equilibrium of forces at the nodes.
 These messages are sent through the elements (trusses, beams), accounting for geometrical (length, cross-sectional area) and material properties (Young's modulus).
 Lastly, the pooling layer accounts for the resultant reaction forces in the nodes required to compute the effective behavior $E_z^{\rm eq}$.
 These steps in the GNN are simple matrix operations -- all of them linear but the application of activation functions -- thus bypassing the classical FE analysis, which requires the assembly and inversion (or factorization) of the stiffness matrix to compute the displacements and reaction forces.

 Regarding the results, a GNN with $\sim 10^3$ parameters can better predict the effective mechanical behavior $(R^2_{\rm test} = 0.987$ in case of pin-jointed truss lattices).
 Note that the GNN model requires two orders of magnitude less parameters than DNN model, achieving even better results in terms of coefficient of determination.
-We recall that the model is agnostic to the number of nodes and elements that a particular lattice structure presents, which represents a versatile feature \cite{sanchez2021gentle}.
+We recall that the model is agnostic to the number of nodes and elements that a particular lattice structure presents, which represents a versatile feature \cite{sanchez2021gentle}.In the light of such remark and especially when comparing this approach to other similar studies \cite{Zheng2021,Challapalli2021,Zheng2023,Shen2022,Zheng2023_3D} commented throughout the result sections, performance is similar to the state-of-the-art, slightly better if we consider this study covers aperiodic, randomly generated 3D architectures---unlike the mentioned ones.

 The development of surrogate models allows for fast DoE generation aimed at covering a wide range of (equivalent) mechanical properties.
 Thus, if a homogeneous block of material with a specific stiffness is required -- as in topology optimization algorithms that output functionally graded metamaterials with variable stiffness, see \cite{ben2023topology, saucedo2023updated} -- the most compliant lattice might be found within this generated database.
 Therefore, an approach to solve inverse problems (macro-to-micro) is derived, making this framework suitable for inverse analysis in multi-scale structural optimization problems.
 Furthermore, it is possible to find several lattices fulfilling the exact stiffness requirement, leaving room to use another optimization criterion with more variables involved, e.g., the weight of the lattice.
 We develop global and local Pareto fronts to carry out this multi-objective optimization strategy.